 Test and Repair Station - A station licensed by BAR to conduct inspections and, when needed, diagnose, adjust and repair failed vehicles.

 Test Only Station - A station licensed by BAR to conduct inspections only.
-Test Only stations may perform initial inspections of directed vehicles.
+STAR test only stations may perform initial inspections of directed vehicles.

-USEPA - United States Environmental Protection Agency
+USEPA - United States Environmental Protection Agency.

-VID - Vehicle Information Database
+VID - Vehicle Information Database.